takaza-codes/sw-film-cards/README.md

 ---

-## Deploy
+## Deployment
+<a href="https://sw-film-cards.vercel.app/">Go to app</a> </br>
-NB: As SWAPI is not currently reliably available in Russia, you may encounter a fetching error.
+**NB**: As SWAPI is not currently reliably available in Russia, you may encounter a fetching error.

+In your directory, you can run npm i npm run dev